Homemade Chocolate Shell Sauce takes minutes to make but tastes better than anything store bought.

 - Pour over ice cream.
 Allow to cool and set before serving (a few minutes).

-Truthfully, if I was making this chocolate self to eat by myself (and boy would I love to!), I would probably add some cinnamon or some cayenne pepper.
+Truthfully, if I was making this chocolate shell to eat by myself (and boy would I love to!), I would probably add some cinnamon or some cayenne pepper.
 I think both flavors pair so well with a dark, rich chocolate.

 This recipe does make a generous portion.
 We had plenty leftover.
 I stored it in the fridge, then just reheated in the double boiler.